 A Medicare agent is an independent Medicare insurance broker who offers a balanced opinion about your choice of coverage.
 Medicare agents partner with various insurance companies to help find the best Medicare plan and provider for you, depending on your budget and healthcare needs.

 If you decide to consult a Medicare agent, you will pay the same insurance rate as when you enroll directly with any insurance provider.
 In addition, you do not need to pay any broker fee when you consult an agent.

-However, if you decide to enroll directly, you may miss the numerous benefits associated with consulting a Medicare insurance agent.
-Before we explore how Medicare agents are paid, we’ll consider the benefits of working with an insurance agent.
+However, if you decide to enroll directly, you may miss the numerous benefits of consulting a Medicare insurance agent.
+Therefore, before we explore how Medicare agents are paid, we’ll consider the benefits of working with an insurance agent.

 First, a Medicare agent will help you avoid and navigate common problems associated with Medicare, such as billing errors, referral issues, and pharmacy exceptions.

 We are here for you and want to ensure you get the coverage you deserve.
-Contact us today to get your coverage started!
+So contact us to get started today.

 Fill out the form to get your questions answered by Dale Wondisford wih a FREE no-obligation consulation.